idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityWhiterunIdle.md

 - Surrounded by farms and good hunting grounds.
 You'll always find fresh food here.
 - Adrianne is an excellent blacksmith.
 - Adrianne is an excellent blacksmith.
 But the Nords only see Proventus' daughter in her.
 - Ah, the Drunken Huntsman.
-A cozy little place to spend the evening.
+A cosy little place to spend the evening.
 And get hunting equipment.
 - Better not show your face in the Huntsman after killing Elrindir's brother.
 - Arcadia sells potions and ingredients.
 And is very keen on detecting illnesses.
 Last time she told me I had droops.
 - Belethor buys and sells everything.
 I'm not sure he's joking about his sister.